 The Board has adopted a nine-year policy for Independent Non-Executive Directors.
-An Independent Director may continue to serve on the Board subject to the director's redesignation as a Non-Independent Director.
-Otherwise, the Board will justify and seek shareholders' approval at the AGM in the event it retains the director as an Independent Director.
+The Board would seek shareholders' approval at the AGM if an Independent Director who has served in that capacity for more than nine years shall remain as an Independent Director.